-PricewaterhouseCoopers Audit, Paris, France and S&W Associates, Paris, France are the Company's French co-auditors.
+PricewaterhouseCoopers Audit, Paris, France is the Company's auditor in 2016.
 Dr. G. Voicu, PhD, P.Geo. of Rosebel Gold Mines N.V. prepared the Rosebel Report referred to herein and filed with the Canadian securities regulators under applicable law.

-To the knowledge of the Company, none of PricewaterhouseCoopers Audit, S&W Associates, or Dr. G. Voicu, and none of the partners or employees of such firms who are a "designated professional" of such firms, hold any registered or beneficial interest, directly or indirectly, in any securities or other property of the Company.
+To the knowledge of the Company, none of PricewaterhouseCoopers Audit or Dr. G. Voicu, and none of the partners or employees of PricewaterhouseCoopers Audit who are a "designated professional" of such firm, hold any registered or beneficial interest, directly or indirectly, in any securities or other property of the Company.
 Rosebel Gold Mines N.V. is an affiliate of the Company by virtue of it being a wholly owned indirect subsidiary of IAMGOLD, the Company's controlling shareholder.